-John* died 6 months after his doctor stopped his 10 years diazepam prescription without warning.
+John* died 6 months after his doctor suddenly stopped the diazepam prescription he had been taking for 10 years.

-In the UK, a patient being prescribed benzodiazepines can have their prescription terminated by the prescriber (which can be life-threatening) and also be denied access to any care and support.
+A patient being prescribed benzodiazepines in the UK in can have their prescription terminated by the prescriber (which can be life-threatening) and also be denied access to any care and support.
 This is because all responsibility for diagnosis and treatment of patients suffering the adverse effects of benzodiazepines (where they have been medically prescribed), lies with the GP.

 Johns’ GP refused to reinstate his diazepam prescription nor offered any other medical care and refused to refer him to social care for a needs assessment.
 This made it impossible for John to access any practical help as social services, drug and alcohol services and all other support agencies required a referral from his GP.